Canon 1D X Mark II vs 1Ds Mark III

 - More heavily discounted: Has been around for much longer (launched in August 2007).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1DX Mark II is the clear winner of the match-up (13 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX Mark II is the clear winner of the match-up (15 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The above review scores should be interpreted with care, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.